darigusha/CM3Final-/README.md

 The player clicks a letter:

-✅ Correct letters → Displays on the _ that corresponds to the letter
+✅ Correct letters → Displays on the _ that corresponds to the letter and turns green

-❌ Incorrect letters → Decrease one attempt
+❌ Incorrect letters → Decrease one attempt and turn red

 The game ends when: